 The OXO Good Grips Neat napkin dispenser is the most functional model we tested.
-It can cater to all four napkin sizes and keeps the napkins secure.
+It catered to all four napkin sizes we tested, keeping them securely in place.
 Some napkin dispensers demand a precise dimension from a napkin, but this one allows for versatility.
-Once you have picked out the napkins of your choice, you don't have to worry about them flying everywhere in the wind.
-This product has an innovative pinch mechanism to help keep your napkins in place without making it too hard to pull a napkin out.
+Once you have picked out the napkins of your choice, you don't have to worry about window box fans stealing them away.
+This product has an innovative pinch mechanism to help keep your napkins in place without making it too hard to pull them out.

 Although the Barnyard Designs Rustic Wood napkin dispenser held up well against the box fan, without a clipping mechanism to keep the napkins in place, there is no certainty that they will stay put.
-There is also a chance that this product might not be as durable as the other products.
-Its wooden frame makes for a charming aesthetic but could prove to break more easily than say, a metal napkin holder.
+This product also leaves something to be desired in the durability category.
+Its wooden frame makes for a charming aesthetic but will undoubtedly break more easily than say, a metal napkin holder.
 As long as you aren't planning on playing toss or throwing this product against a wall, this napkin dispenser is a beautiful and affordable option for your kitchen table or even your garden on less windy days.

 The Saratoga Home Farmhouse napkin dispenser is our favorite model for holding square napkins.
 It has a nice aesthetic without sacrificing function.
 The wooden handle that keeps the napkins in place works well, and the notch in the front makes it noticeably easier to grab napkins.
 The handle isn't too heavy, keeping the napkins in without preventing you from getting them.

 Unfortunately, the Saratoga Home Farmhouse napkin dispenser is a little less versatile than some of the other products we tested as it only fits a standard square napkin or smaller.
-This product is also surprisingly expensive compared to the rest of the products we tested, but perhaps worth it as it does have a classic rustic feel.
+This product is also surprisingly expensive, but perhaps worth it as it does have a classic rustic feel.
 Despite being limited to square napkins, this napkin holder checks all the boxes and looks good doing it.

-The Simplehuman Quick Grip napkin dispenser is a great option for someone looking for a square napkin dispenser with a clip.
-This product has an innovative and out of the box design that makes it easier to grab a napkin from any angle but keeps the napkins in place otherwise.
+The Simplehuman Quick Grip is a square napkin dispenser with a clip.
+This product has an innovative and out-of-the-box design that makes it easier to grab a napkin from any angle, and manages to otherwise keep the napkins in place.
 This is a great napkin dispenser to place in the center of your kitchen table as it is easy to access from all sides.

 Although it is innovative and functional, the Simplehuman Quick Grip napkin dispenser does not have a delicate charm or aesthetic prowess.
-It is not obtrusively unattractive, just not beautiful.
+It is not obtrusively unattractive, rather has a diner feel to it.
 It also has more moving parts, increasing the chance of problems.
 The napkin dispenser focuses on function more than form; it does the job well without drawing too much attention to itself.

-We did notice that the Artifacts Trading Company Rattan Luncheon napkin dispenser was not the easiest model to grab a napkin out of.
-Because this product doesn't have a small cut out on the side from which to grab a napkin, it's a little less convenient to grab a napkin quickly.
+We did notice that the Artifacts Trading Company Rattan napkin dispenser was not the easiest model to grab a napkin out of.
+Because this product doesn't have a small cut-out on the side from which to grab a napkin, it's a little less convenient to grab a napkin quickly.
 It also only fits square napkins, which can be limiting, and is very light which makes it a little less stable.
 That being said, it is a beautiful product for square napkins and would be a wonderful and decorative addition to your table.

 Unfortunately, the Home Acre Designs Modern Farmhouse napkin dispenser does not have a notch in the side to make it easy to grab a napkin.
 We found this simple feature can make a world of difference in accessibility.
 This napkin dispenser is also limited to square napkins.
 All in all, this is a beautiful, simple, and functional napkin dispenser.

 Why You Should Trust Us

-Head tester Liv Mertens recognizes the importance of a napkin holder and our team has a critical eye for decor, and a logical approach to function.
-When our team sits down to eat, we like to have napkins readily available, and preferably tastefully displayed.
+Head tester Liv Mertens recognizes the importance of a napkin holder.
+She and her team have a critical eye for decor and a logical approach to function.
+When our team sits down to eat, we like to have napkins readily available and preferably tastefully displayed.
 Whether we are eating outside, inside, or need a tasteful guest towel holder for the bathroom, our team is looking for something practical and classy.
 We picked out nine of the top napkin dispensers available to test at our own tables.
 By handling and testing each of the products with our own hands, we were able to gain invaluable insight to pass on to you.

 Analysis and Test Results

-Once we had received all nine products, we quickly saw that all of them were made well and did their job in accordance with basic expectations.
+Once we received all nine products, we quickly saw that all of them were made well and did their job in accordance with basic expectations.
 Deciding which napkin dispensers were the best came down to our testing process.
 We bought one of every size napkin we could find, set up a box fan, and turned a critical eye on the products.
 We were working with four different sized napkins: Large square (7.5" x 7.5"), Rectangular (7.75" x 4.5"), Decorative medium square (6.5" x 6.5"), and Small square (5" x 5").
 The four different size napkins allowed us to gauge the versatility of each product.

-Testing for ease of use was a little more straightforward.
-This metric depended on whether it was easy to grab a napkin or not.
-Some napkin dispensers are easier to use than others.
-We found that the Simplehuman Quick Grip Napkin Holder is the easiest to grab a napkin from because there is access no matter what side you happen to be facing.
-The products we found difficult to use are those without any notch in the walls, such as the Artifacts Trading Company Rattan Luncheon and the Home Acre Designs Modern Farmhouse napkin dispensers.
+We found that the Simplehuman Quick Grip is the easiest to grab a napkin from because there is access no matter what side you happen to be facing.
+The products we found difficult to use are those without any notch in the walls, such as the Artifacts Trading Company Rattan and the Home Acre Designs Modern Farmhouse napkin dispensers.
 Both of these products hold the napkins horizontally and do not have finger notches.

 When we were considering special features, we were looking for features that make the product easier to use.
 The most useful feature was the clipping or weight mechanisms found on the OXO Good Grips Neat, the Saratoga Home Farmhouse, and the Simplehuman Quick Grip napkin dispensers.
 We found that the clipping mechanisms were a great idea to help keep the napkins in place against the wind or rowdy table guests.

 In addition to the useful clipping mechanisms, we also considered aesthetics in special features.
 If a napkin dispenser can do its job well and look good doing it, it is all that much more desirable.
 The calculation for aesthetics was admittedly subjective but did follow a general rule.
 The items that excelled in the aesthetic category were homey and included decorative aspects.
-We thought the prettiest napkin dispensers were the Barnyard Designs Rustic Wood, the Home Basics Scroll Collection, and the Artifacts Trading Company Rattan Luncheon.
-Each of these products are not only functional but nice to look at as well.
+We thought the best-looking napkin dispensers were the Barnyard Designs Rustic Wood, the Home Basics Scroll Collection, and the Artifacts Trading Company Rattan.
+Each of these products is not only functional but nice to look at as well.

-To evaluate versatility, we tested each of the products against the four different sized napkins.
+To evaluate versatility, we tested each of the products against the four different-sized napkins.
 We found that some napkin dispensers work well with all sizes, while others demand more specific dimensions.
-Depending on which napkins are available to you, or which you prefer to use, versatility could be a make or break factor.
+Depending on which napkins are available to you or which you prefer to use, versatility could be a make or break factor.
 The most versatile products were the ones that sit upright, such as the OXO Good Grips Neat, the Barnyard Designs Rustic Wood, and the Home Basics Scroll Collection napkin dispensers.
-They were also the only products that fit the larger 8.5" by 8" dining napkins.
+They were also the only models that could house the larger 8.5" by 8" dining napkins.

-We put each of these products through rigorous testing in order to discover the best and the worst of each of these products.
-Depending on whether you like rectangular napkins or square napkins, you want it to function outside or inside or both, or if you just want something that looks good, any of these products could be what you are looking for.
+We put each of these products through rigorous testing in order to discover the strengths and weaknesses of each napkin holder.
+Whether you like rectangular or square napkins, need your holder to function outside or inside (or both), or if you just want something that looks good, there is a model here for you.
 By evaluating each of them, we are happy to be able to give you the information you need to make the right decision.

 — Liv Mertens